 You can much more easily find the right solutions in professional color decks.
 I usually use Benjamin Moore for quality and their HUGE range of color choices.

 Here are a few other thoughts to explore:

 - Try selecting colors that match those found just outside your window.
 A full-scale paint color fan deck is invaluable and well worth the investment.
 Discover the perfect leaf greens, bark browns and a plethora of stone tones and shades of the good earth itself.

-Are deep, dark and/or bold colors an idea you have always wanted to try?
+- Are deep, dark and/or bold colors an idea you have always wanted to try?
 Go for it, but overload is easy.
-Be sure to limit the rest of the color selections to varying tones of that color, maybe one other color for accent and the rest a good mix of light, medium and dark neutrals in your furnishings for that room.
-It’s also a good idea to carry that bold wall color on smaller objects like pillows, or picked up in a fabric pattern so that the color choice relates as a whole.
+You can make limited use of varying tones of that color to augment the overall scheme.
+Use at most one other color for accent to avoid over-dramatization of an otherwise good idea.
+From here, a good mix of light, medium and dark neutrals in your furnishings will lend a great backdrop to your inspired color choice.

 Even so, despite all that mulling, you can still pick a color that will look like a rotting vegetable on your walls.